robomq/robomq.io/docs/user-guide/broadcast.md

 ### Producer
-For routing-Key based messaging, the producer should publish messages to the specified exchange allowing filtering of messages based on a producer’s routing key.
-Based on that routing key, messages will be sent through the exchange and distributed to the right queue.
-If not specified, that routing key is the queue name.
+For broadcast messaging, the producer should publish messages to the the **fanout** type exchange that broadcasts all the messages it receives to all the queues bound to it.
+Therefore, routing_key is not required in this example.

 	amqp_basic_properties_t props;
 	props._flags = AMQP_BASIC_CONTENT_TYPE_FLAG | AMQP_BASIC_DELIVERY_MODE_FLAG;